 We have made a formula which we believe is the healthiest for your baby while also helping soothe the skin and keep it in good condition.
-Rather than use Lanolin, we have chosen a number of edible and soothing oils and combined them with healing ingredients.
+Rather than use Lanolin, we have chosen a number of edible and soothing oils and combined them with calming and conditioning ingredients.

 Please Note: During winter our Mudder Udder Balm has little bits of unmelted Shea Butter through the balm.
 These melt as the balm warms to skin temperature.

 Simmondsia Chinensis (Jojoba) Oil, Helianthus Annuus (Sunflower) Seed Oil, Butyrospermum Parkii (Shea) Butter, Tocopherol (Natural Vitamin E), Euphorbia Certifera Cera (Candelilla Wax), Mel (Honey), Copernicia Cerifera Cera (Carnauba Wax), Calendula Officinalis Flower Extract, Cera Alba (Beeswax), Allantoin, Humulus Lupulus (Hops) Extract.

 |Simmondsia Chinensis (Jojoba) Oil||Jojoba Oil is one of the most moisturising skin care oils around and is one of our all-time favourite moisturising oils.
 It is light and sinks into the skin easily.
 Curiously, Jojoba Oil is actually a liquid wax.
 It is also very non comedogenic meaning that it does not clog the pores.
 It makes for a good conditioner too.
 It helps keep the hair shaft smooth and soft.
 Most hair conditioners use silicone to coat the hair (cyclomethicone or dimethicone), however Jojoba Oil is much more natural and moisturising and doesn’t cause so much build-up.|